Artemisia I of Caria: In popular culture

 periods lived in Halicarnassus and acted unofficially as her consort – but that she refused to marry him, determined to preserve her independence.

 In the 2014 film 300: Rise of an Empire Artemisia is featured as commander of the invading navy that the Greeks must fight, and serves as the main antagonist.
 She is portrayed by Eva Green.

-The historian Dr. Roy Casagranda wrote a historical fiction novel about Artemisia entitled The Blood Throne of Caria.
+Novelist and political scientist Dr. Roy Casagranda wrote a historical fiction novel about Artemisia entitled The Blood Throne of Caria.

+In Sid Meier's Civilization VI, players can recruit her as a Great Admiral.